-- ★ All charges must be paid by their established due dates.
+- ★ All charges to your account must be paid by their established due dates.
 If payment is not made within 10 days, a \$10 late fee will be assessed for every month in arrears.
-This fee applies to all Tiers. - ★ Invoice dates that fall on a weekend or holiday will be withdrawn the next business day. - ★ Special arrangements may be made by individuals unwilling to pay electronically through FACTS.
-In this case, tuition must be paid annually or biannually and be approved in writing by the principal.
+This fee applies to all Tiers. - ★ Invoice dates that fall on a weekend or holiday will be withdrawn the next business day - ★ Special arrangements may be made by individuals unwilling to pay electronically through FACTS.
+In this case, Tuition must be paid annually or biannually and be approved in writing by the Principal.
 Tier 2 fees must be paid upon receipt of invoice. - ★ Families are encouraged to log into their FamilyPortal account frequently to check their accounts.

-Tuition Fee Schedule 2023-2024
+Tuition Fee Schedule 2024-2025

-It has been a long-standing tradition at Holy Cross School to do our best to make Catholic education affordable for all.
-Holy Cross Parish collaborates with St. Patrick, St. Mary, and the surrounding Catholic parishes to provide the financial resources needed to cover our operating expenses.
+It has been a long standing tradition at Holy Cross School to do our best to make Catholic education affordable for all.
+Holy Cross Parish collaborates with St. Patrick and St. Mary to provide the financial resources needed to cover our operating expenses.

-The current cost to educate one child at Holy Cross School is \$7450.
+The current cost to educate one child at Holy Cross School is \$8200.
 Every Catholic family in good standing, regardless of which parish they attend, is eligible to receive the discounted rate of tuition published in the chart below.
 The pastor of your parish will be asked to verify that you are registered and participating in the life of the parish.

-To bridge the gap created by the cost of education and the discounted rate of tuition for Catholics in good standing, St. Patrick, St. Mary and the surrounding Catholic parishes without schools of their own, who chose to send their children to Holy Cross School, agree to provide an additional \$1000 per child to assist Holy Cross Parish with the cost of education at Holy Cross School.
-Unaffiliated Catholic families and affiliated Catholic families from parishes with their own school will be charged the additional \$1000 per child.
+To bridge the gap created by the cost of education and the discounted rate of tuition for Catholics in good standing, St. Patrick and St. Mary families who chose to send their children to Holy Cross School, agree to provide an additional \$1000 per child to assist Holy Cross Parish with the cost of education at Holy Cross School.
+Unaffiliated Catholic families and affiliated Catholic families from other parishes, will be charged the additional \$1000 per child.